France's Hollande says his ideas winning in Europe

 Hollande's pledge to renegotiate the budget pact has also sown fears of a damaging rift at the heart of Europe.

-But Berlin has sought to play down differences, emphasizing the need for an EU strategy on growth and jobs in the face of rising opposition within Europe to austerity in recent weeks.
+But Berlin has sought to play down differences, emphasising the need for an EU strategy on growth and jobs in the face of rising opposition within Europe to austerity in recent weeks.

 WARNS OF JOB CUTS